GeorgeHahn/sensei_firmware/README.md

 ## Get device ID
 Command: 'I'

-Returns the ID stored in local device flash
+Returns the ID stored in local device flash.
+The value returned will be a single binary byte.

 ## Print online devices: